ozan2003/project_euler_solutions/README.md

 # Project Euler Solutions

 Solutions of first 100 problems of [Project Euler](https://projecteuler.net/) in Rust.
-Most of my solutions are ported from C++[^2]/Python solutions.
-I mostly used brute-force ngl.
+Most of my solutions are ported from C++[^2]/Python.
+I try to keep the performance reasonable, despite using brute force in most questions.

 [^2]: Mostly C++20/23